-After nearly 3 months in lock down, most people are starting to return to work and day-to-day life.
+After nearly 3 months in lockdown, most people are starting to return to work and day-to-day life.
 However, while lockdown restrictions are easing, things are far from normal.
-Here are some tips for easing yourself back into routine while staying safe and healthy.
+Here are some tips for easing yourself back into a routine while staying safe and healthy.

 Navigating Covid-19 and lockdown has been a new experience for all.
 You might be surprised to discover that returning to work and routine feels just as strange and uncertain.
 While lockdown levels are gradually allowing for more freedom of movement, the virus itself still poses a threat.
 This means that certain restrictions and requirements will be present in our daily lives for some time to come.
 How can you best get back into the swing of things while still maintaining proper protocol?

 - Keep up health and hygiene habits.
 Handwashing, hand sanitizer, and face masks should continue to be a part of your day-to-day.
 Even more so now that you’re spending time in the office or shared spaces.
 Don’t let these habits fall by the wayside.
 Most places also require you to wear a mask before entering.
 Purchase a couple extra to keep in your bag, the office and in the car.
 Don’t forget that they should be washed after every use.